Little Syria, Manhattan: Arab American literary scene

 Lebanese-Americans Ameen Rihani, Naoum Mokarzel, and, the Boston raised, Kahlil Gibran were among the first cultural luminaries that called Little Syria home, with the other cultural, educational, and journalistic minds.
-It was in Little Syria the linotype machine was first modified to produce Arabic characters, which would transform Arabic language journalism.
+It was in Little Syria the linotype machine was first modified to produce Arabic characters, which transformed Arabic language journalism.
 The first Arabic-language periodicals in North America were all printed in New York, the first being Kawkab America in 1892.
 Kawkab America was established by the brothers Nageeb and Dr. Abraham J. Arbeely, Syrian immigrants who settled in Tennessee.
 The Arbeely were one of the first Syrian families to immigrate to the U.S., Nageeb Arbeely was even made the American consul to Jerusalem by President Grover Cleveland and worked as an immigration inspector at Ellis Island.
 Kawkab America mainly had an Orthodox Christian readership and was edited for a time by the theologian Abraham Mitrie Rihbany, a Lebanese Presbyterian convert who came from a family belonging to the Greek Orthodox Church of Antioch.
 Later, over 50 Arabic-language periodicals came to be published out of the neighborhood, including Al-Hoda.
 There were also the English-language The Syrian World which aimed at the first generation of Syrian-Americans who grew up or were born in the United States.